Friday, August 29, 2025

 We traveled in a converted school bus through just a part of Alaska’s interior wilderness in the 6-million acre Denali National Park and Preserve.
 The school buses are used over motor coaches because they are better-suited for the park's gravel road and dusty conditions and are more durable.
 The use of these buses, not private vehicles, limits vehicles on the road and helps protect the park's environment.

 We managed to get a view of the park's centerpiece called Denali (the Great One, formerly Mt McKinley) which, at 20,310-feet is North America’s tallest peak.
-Not only did we see our first-ever moose, but other wildlife, including Dall sheep, grizzly bears and caribou, nearly all were quite a safe distance away.
+Not only did we see our first-ever moose, but other wildlife, including Dall sheep, grizzly bears, elk and caribou, and all were quite a safe distance away.

 Our next mode of transportation, after the school bus excursion, was on board a domed railcar as we traveled from Talkeetna to Anchorage, AK.
 Seating was very comfortable, which was much appreciated for this over 5-hour trip.